git-pull/tao-of-tmux/manuscript/09-status-bar.md

 like FreeBSD, Linux distributions as well as macOS.

-It requires installing [CMake](https://cmake.org) and `git` through your package managers.
-As well, you must have a C++ compiler.
-On macOS, this is done through installing Xcode CLI Utilities.
-You can do this by going to Applications -> Utilities, launching Terminal.app and typing `$ xcode-select --install`. macOS can use [Homebrew](https://brew.sh/) to install the CMake package.
-Linux distributions allow you to install cmake and clang via package manager.
+It requires installing [CMake](https://cmake.org) and `git` through your package manager.
+You must have a C++ compiler.
+On macOS, install Xcode CLI Utilities.
+You can do this by going to Applications -> Utilities, launching Terminal.app and typing `$ xcode-select --install`. macOS can use [Homebrew](https://brew.sh/) to install the CMake and git package.
+Linux distributions allow installing CMake, clang and git via package manager.

-Also, install `git` via your package manager before this step.
+Before this step,  you can `cd` into any directory you're ok keep code in.

 {language=shell, line-numbers=off}
     $ git clone https://github.com/thewtex/tmux-mem-cpu-load.git